WebCuratorTool/webcurator/webcurator-docs/guides/troubleshooting-guide.rst

 =====================

 If you experiencing any issues where WCT doesn't appear to be functioning correctly, a good place to start is checking the application logs.
-These should be located within the `logs` folder of your Tomcat instance.
+These should be located within the `logs` folder of your application directory.
 The three application logs that the WCT components produce are:

--   `wct-core.log`
+-   `wct-webapp.log`
 -   `wct-das.log`
--   `wct-agent.log`
+-   `wct-agent-h3.log`

 Identify any warnings or errors that relate to actions you are performing within WCT, ie. if you are having problems harvesting a Target, look for the Target ID number within the logs (a Target ID can be found within the WCT UI).